thami-nirmal/Ramailo-Tech-Project/README.md

 ## Features

-- Allows creating, listing, and updating users.
+- Allows creating, listing, and retrieving users.

-- Allows creating, listing, and updating books.
+- Allows creating, listing, and retrieving books.

 - Allows assigning and updating book details.

+- Allows listing all borrowed books.

 - Allows recording the borrowing and returning of books.